tmkim/dank_bank/DEVLOG.md

         -- added <p> and fixed alignment with image
         ** also fixed images to load faster using "eager" and preloading next/prev images.

+2/19
+    Today we work on adding auth to separate Public vs Private -- 99% of app will be public, and login is unnecessary Login required for:
+        Action buttons (add/edit/delete items)
+        Multi-delete
+    ^^ Mostly Done~~
+        ** added authentication using rest_framework_simplejwt
+        ** set up login page /login
+        ** successfully hiding buttons based on login -- working on logout functionality, but running into hydration issues even after undoing my code... will have to look into this more later